iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/JOE/[#006] Super-popular streamer in shop right now!!!.md

 With a quick ad thrown in as well, impressive

 **RyanRii**<br>
-Wait, so you still have that YAMA-something drink sitting inside the storage room???
+Wait, so you still have that YAMA\-something drink sitting inside the storage room???

 **JOEZ Cafe**<br>
 Let's just say my basement is still filled with tomato smells.................................